systemd/systemd-netlogd/README.md

            to a unicast UDP address or multicast UDP network group in syslog RFC 5424 format.

            The the address string format is similar to socket units.
 See systemd.socket(1)

+       Protocol=
+            Specifies whether to use udp or tcp protocol.
+Defaults to udp.

        Optional settings